Home Care Instructions

 Temporary Crowns and Bridges

 Temporary crowns are meant to be removed and are made of brittle acrylic or composite.
 Occasionally a temporary crown may come off or break.
-Call us at Exeter Office Phone Number 603-772-3351 if this happens and bring the temporary crown with you so we can re-cement it.
+Call us at Exeter Family Dental Care Phone Number 603-772-3351 if this happens and bring the temporary crown with you so we can re-cement it.
 It is very important for the temporary to stay in place, as it will prevent other teeth from moving and compromising the fit of your final restoration.

 If your temporary comes off and you are away, and cannot get to the office, you may reposition your temporary yourself until you can be seen.
 Remove as much of the excess cement from the internal surface of the crown and around your tooth.
 Place a small amount of vaseline or denture adhesive on the internal surface of the crown and reposition it in the correct location.
 The crown will only go in one way.
 Do not force the crown into place.
 If you are unable to reposition the crown yourself leave it out of your mouth and keep the exposed tooth structure clean.
 You mayhave to reapply the vaseline or denture adhesive a few times per day.